pjf/pjf.github.io/tech/_posts/2015-11-16-buzzconf-was-awesome.md

 ---
-title: BuzzConf Was Awesome (and what you can do about it)
+title: BuzzConf Was Awesome
 tags: buzzconf tech
+byline: And what you can do about it
 ---

 I've just come back from [BuzzConf](https://buzzconf.io/), and I'm so excited by it that I've started writing about it even before my first coffee in the morning.